therebedragons101/g_data_binding_lib/CODING_STYLE.md

 # Conditions

-Conditions MUST always be full and separated into lines, code is longer but in long term it is far easier to read.
+Conditions MUST always be full and if complex they need to be separated into lines, code is longer but in long term it is far easier to read.
 As such this is accepted
 ```csharp
 	if (((myvar == true) ||
 	     (myvar2 < 4)) &&